bbrauser/bbrauser/README.md

 ### Hello there! 👋

 Thank you so much for checking out my GitHub Portfolio!
 I'm a data analyst passionate about using data to help business make smart financial decisions.
-Here you will find projects that I have completed during my studies in both Lambda and Murray State.
+Here you will find projects that I have completed during my studies in both Lambda and Murray State as well as some non-school related projects.

 • Gradutate of Lambda School's data science program